j2kevin18/ACG/README.md

 CUDA_VISIBLE_DEVICES=0 python -m torch.distributed.run --nproc_per_node=1 --master_port 12345 train.py --config path/to/config.yml --pretrain_path path/to/pretrain.bin
 ```
 - `--config`: Specify the path of the config file.
 - `--pretrain`: Specify the path of pretrained model.
+If you ask for pretrained model, please click [this](https://pan.baidu.com/s/1xxXiiBIslUuvj2oQMSFCzQ?pwd=acgn
+), extract code: **acgn**.

 ### Testing
 - To test a model, run the following script in your console.